 - □ Begin to develop PART 2 of the Remediation Plan and Contract based on their Remediation Plan Level (pg.
 2).
 The number of hours, quizzes, and case studies/reviews should correlate with the applicable plan level/exam score and associated activities listed on pg.
 2 - By the end of week 2 following the exam, the student must sign and submit the Remediation Plan and Contract to his or her faculty member.
 NOTE: Remediation activities do not have to be completed now, only the plan itself needs submitted.
-Methods for submitting are at the discretion of the faculty and may be accomplished via a face-to-face meeting, email, or drop-off. - Prior to the start date of the NEXT semester, complete all remediation activities and notify the faculty so they can verify the remediation activities were completed.
-Methods for verification are at the discretion of the faculty and may be accomplished via a face-to-face meeting or email.
-The faculty will complete PART 3 of the Remediation Plan and Contract and return it to the student. - □ Submit the completed/signed Remediation Plan and Contract to the appropriate faculty.
+Methods for submitting are at the discretion of the faculty and may be accomplished via a face-to-face meeting, email, or drop-off. - Prior to the start date of the NEXT semester or prior to the 2nd exit exam, complete all remediation activities and notify the faculty so they can verify the remediation activities were completed.
+Methods for verification are at the discretion of the faculty and may be accomplished via a face-to-face meeting or email. - □ Submit the completed/signed Remediation Plan and Contract to the appropriate faculty.